danielbrendel/CasualDeskGame/dnyCasualDeskGame/readme.txt

 with a set of tools.
 As a developer you can also create your own tools using AngelScript.
 Available tools are selected via the ingame menu.
 New tools can be viewed and downloaded via the ingame menu, too.
 You can also view/upload taken screenshots during gameplay (upload to a web service).
+There is also a settings menu where to adjust certain settings and also a news page.

 Default keys:
 *************